 • Content written by your association, volunteers, and sponsors

-• Your association’s code of ethics (code of ethics is in the top five most important member benefits according to members in the 2021 Association Trends Study)
+• Your association’s code of ethics (code of ethics is the second most important member benefit according to members in the 2024 Association Trends Study)

 2. Highlight useful information.

-Use your online community’s quick announcement area to draw attention to important information, such as new educational activities and breaking industry news.
+Use your online community to draw attention to important information, such as new educational activities and breaking industry news.
 That way, members won’t miss out on timely content.

-TIP: By using the “Quick Announcement” area in YourMembership’s online community functionality, you can improve visibility of your latest news or campaigns, ensuring your members are the first to be in-the-know.
+TIP: You can use the “Quick Announcement” area in YourMembership’s online community functionality to improve visibility of your latest news or campaigns, ensuring your members are the first to be in-the-know.

 3. Encourage professional development.

-In the 2021 Association Trends Study, members ranked training as the second most important benefit.
-The study’s findings also suggest that members turn most frequently to their employer or their association for professional education and training.
-So, be sure to promote your association’s educational activities, such as continuing education credit opportunities, on your online community.
+In the 2024 Association Trends Study, members ranked training in the top five most important benefits.
+So, be sure to promote your association’s educational activities, such as continuing education credit opportunities, in your online community.

-TIP: YourMembership Learning is an easy-to-use LMS that integrates with YourMembership AMS.
+TIP: YourMembership Learning, powered by Freestone, is an easy-to-use LMS that integrates with YourMembership AMS.
 It gives you multiple ways to manage and deliver professional development and provide a great member and learner experience.

 4. Promote job opportunities.

-Help your members find their next job: Highlight job opportunities from your career center in your online member community.
+Members in the 2024 Association Trends Study included job opportunities and help with career advancement among the top important member benefits.
+Help your members find their next job by highlighting job opportunities from your association’s career center in your online community.
 This approach helps to remind members of another valuable benefit your association provides.

-TIP: YourMembership AMS integrates with YM Careers by Community Brands, which offers job board software and a wide range of career center solutions for associations
+TIP: YourMembership AMS integrates with YM Careers, which offers job board software and a wide range of career center solutions for associations.

 5. Get feedback (and put it to use).

-Even with a small staff, you can create communications that attract, engage, and retain members – ultimately delivering a stellar member experience and drive revenue for your association.
-Learn more practical tips and ideas for taking your communications plan to the next level: Read the guide, 8 Ways to Enhance the Communications Strategy for Your Association.
+Even with a small staff, you can create communications that attract, engage, and retain members – ultimately delivering a stellar member experience and driving revenue for your association.
+Learn more practical tips and ideas for taking your member communications to the next level: Read the guide, 8 Ways to Enhance the Communications Strategy for Your Association.

 Blog Subscribe